What is special about this event?

 We believe that the brain and cognitive sciences, where people with a diverse set of backgrounds collaborate, would benefit from this format in particular.
 In order to communicate research across disciplines, one needs to go beyond the notational quirks particular to its own specialization and develop a common vocabulary and understanding.
 At the IICCSSS, we want to bring together a diverse set of students and young researchers interested in computational approaches to brain and cognitive sciences in the hope of sparking interdisciplinary collaborations and bringing the manifold subfields of brain science closer together.

-Why do we need this spring school and what is it about?
+Why do we need this course and what is it about?

 Cognitive science is an interdisciplinary field of study, concerned with providing functional characterizations of cognitive processes.
 It draws heavily from the methodology and philosophy of neuroscience, which itself is a highly interdisciplinary field.
 Despite the large overlap between cognitive science and computational neuroscience, the exchange between the fields is hampered by diverging terminology and research methodologies.